-- 2.6. set out the general and professional content necessary to meet the: - 2.6.1. core and field specific standards of proficiency for each intended field of SCPHN practice: health visiting, school nursing, occupational health nursing, - 2.6.2. core standards of proficiency for SCPHN public health nurse qualification - 2.6.3. standards of proficiency for the community nursing SPQ that is tailored to the intended field of community nursing practice.
-These may be within community children's nursing, community learning disabilities nursing, community mental health nursing, district nursing, general practice nursing, or in other specified field(s) of community nursing in health and social care - 2.7. set out the content necessary to meet the programme outcomes for each intended field of: - 2.7.1.
-SCPHN practice: health visiting, school nursing, occupational health nursing and/or SCPHN public health nursing, - 2.7.2. community nursing SPQ practice: community children's nursing, community learning disabilities nursing, community mental health nursing, district nursing, general practice nursing and/or in other specified field(s) of community nursing in health and social care - 2.8. ensure technology-enhanced and simulated learning opportunities are used effectively and proportionately across the curriculum to support learning and assessment
+- 2.5 ensure programme learning outcomes reflect the: - 2.5.1 core and field specific standards of proficiency for SCPHN and for the intended field(s) of SCPHN practice: health visiting, school nursing, occupational health nursing - 2.5.2 core standards of proficiency for SCPHN that are tailored to SCPHN public health nursing - 2.5.3 standards of proficiency for community nursing SPQ that are tailored to the intended field and related context of community nursing practice.
+These may be within community children's nursing, community learning disabilities nursing, community mental health nursing, district nursing, general practice nursing or in specified field(s) for community nursing SPQ in health and social care practice - 2.6 set out the general and professional content necessary to meet the: - 2.6.1 core and field specific standards of proficiency for each intended field of SCPHN practice: health visiting, school nursing, occupational health nursing, - 2.6.2 core standards of proficiency for SCPHN public health nurse qualification - 2.6.3 standards of proficiency for the community nursing SPQ that is tailored to the intended field of community nursing practice.
+These may be within community children's nursing, community learning disabilities nursing, community mental health nursing, district nursing, general practice nursing, or in other specified field(s) of community nursing in health and social care - 2.7 set out the content necessary to meet the programme outcomes for each intended field of: - 2.7.1 SCPHN practice: health visiting, school nursing, occupational health nursing and/or SCPHN public health nursing, - 2.7.2 community nursing SPQ practice: community children's nursing, community learning disabilities nursing, community mental health nursing, district nursing, general practice nursing and/or in other specified field(s) of community nursing in health and social care - 2.8 ensure that the curriculum provides a balance of theory and practice learning opportunities, using a range of learning and teaching strategies

-- 2.9. ensure that the curriculum provides a balance of theory and practice learning opportunities, using a range of learning and teaching strategies - 2.10. ensure programmes delivered in Wales comply with legislation which supports use of the Welsh language, and - 2.11. ensure programmes are: - 2.11.1. of suitable length to support student achievement of all proficiencies and programme outcomes for their intended SCPHN or community nursing SPQ award - 2.11.2. no less than 45 programmed weeks of theory and practice learning for full-time programmes/pro rata for part time programmes.
+- 2.9 ensure technology and simulation opportunities are used effectively and proportionately across the curriculum to support supervision, learning and assessment - 2.10 ensure programmes delivered in Wales comply with legislation which supports use of the Welsh language, and - 2.11 ensure programmes are: - 2.11.1 of suitable length to support student achievement of all proficiencies and programme outcomes for their intended SCPHN or community nursing SPQ award - 2.11.2 no less than 45 programmed weeks of theory and practice learning for full-time programmes/pro rata for part time programmes.

-3. Practice learning
+3 Practice learning